How to establish issuer trust with OpenID Federation¶

 // Map your federation endpoints and return signed entity statements.

-When a Verifier's server hits GET https://small-rural-bank.com/.well-known/openid_federation, the package will dynamically generate, sign, and return your Entity Statement.
-The Verifier will then follow the AuthorityHints URL to ask the regional-financial-authority.gov if they have a signed record vouching for your bank, continuing up the chain until it hits a Trust Anchor.
+When a verifier's server hits GET https://small-rural-bank.com/.well-known/openid_federation, the package dynamically generates, signs, and returns your Entity Statement.
+The verifier then follows the AuthorityHints URL to ask regional-financial-authority.gov whether they have a signed record vouching for your bank, continuing up the chain until it reaches a Trust Anchor.